 Today it is popularly known as The Hundred Drums festival.
 Accompanied by the cries of the leading warrior, he leads the boys and girls to synchronized dance steps with hand and heads gesturing movements.
 The festival is celebrated from September and December at popular places across Garo Hills.

 Photo: Performers at the festival / CCo

 Rice is the staple food and different varieties from the red rice to the sticky glutinous rice are grown and eaten in Meghalaya.
 The red rice from the Sung Valley is known to be particularly delicious.
 Pork in every form is enjoyed by all three communities.
 The Khasi and Jaintia cuisine are similar and use black sesame seeds to add a distinctive taste to the pork and other dishes.
 A cold salad of shredded pork with onions and ginger is also very popular.

 During the early monsoon, different varieties of mushroom sprout all over the Jaintia and Khasi Hills and these make their way to the local markets.
 The mushrooms are either cooked in combination with the meat dishes or just fried lightly on its own.

-The Garo cuisine is simple to cook with different variations adding richness to the flavour.
 One of the most popular dishes among the Garos is the Nakham Bitchi dish, which is prepared from special dry fish, chilies and a pinch of soda.
-This is a hot spicy soup and is usually served with rice, together with some other fish or meat dish, usually boiled with yam, pumpkin, gourd, chillies, and a dash of bamboo ash water.
+This is hot spicy soup and is usually served with rice, together with some other fish or meat dish, usually boiled with yam, pumpkin, gourd, chilies, and a dash of bamboo ash water.